-Masonite's Franco agrees: "In past generations, continuous learning and development was not a big focus.
-"Training' fell into a small bucket somewhere in HR and was mostly used for new hires or job changes," she says.
-"With the rate new knowledge is produced today, learning can't be anything less than front and center in terms of hiring profiles as well as investment of corporate resources."
+Masonite's Franco agrees: "In past generations, con tinuous learning and development was not a big foc 'Training' fell into a small bucket somewhere in HR and was mostly used for new hires or job changes," s says.
+"With the rate new knowledge is produced tod learning can't be anything less than front and center terms of hiring profiles as well as investment of corrate resources."